A List of 2025 modules will be available on the OUPFB website.

 How do I apply?

 The application process opens on the first day of classes in January each year.
-The OUPFB site provides application forms that must be filled out and given to the Undergraduate Administrative Coordinator (Biology Office, room 3109d).
+Application can be found _.
 Be sure to list 1st, 2nd, and 3rd choices to ensure that you get a placement.
 You will know by the end of February whether you have been accepted into a course that you are waitlisted for.

 All applications from Queen’s students, regardless of which university is hosting the field course, must be given to Undergraduate Administrative Coordinator. ***Do not send applications or deposit to the university hosting the field course.